Brain Center | Overview

-We are the only center in the country with an outpatient addiction center for kids, the Adolescent Substance Abuse Program (ASAP).
+We are the only center in the country with an outpatient addiction center for kids, the Adolescent Substance Use & Addiction Program (ASAP).

-U.S. News Ranking: Boston Children's departments of Neurology and Neurosurgery are ranked #1 by U.S. News & World Report.
-Learn more about our high scores in volume, infection prevention, and reputation.
+U.S. News & World Report ranking: Boston Children's departments of Neurology and Neurosurgery are ranked among the top in the nation by U.S. News & World Report.

 For more news from Boston Children's, check out our newsroom.